GitMan021/prom-exporter/README.md

 temp0 and hum0 come from same sensor temp1 and hum1 come from another sensor and so on

-##### This Python exporter
+## This Python exporter

-- This Python script reads the temp and humidity and exports it in Prometheus compatible format at http://localhost:8000/metrics
+- This Python script reads the temp and humidity every X seconds (last line of the script) and exports it in Prometheus compatible format at http://localhost:8000/metrics
 - Then Prometheus server can be configured with a new job to come and scrape the metrics